 In the plural, “standards” can mean ethical or moral values, as in “standards are slipping”.
 We see the same meaning in “double standards”.
-Yet a standard of living is a “nivel de vida” (Sp) or “level of living”.
+Yet a “standard of living” is a “nivel de vida” (ES: Spanish) which directly translates as a “level of living”.
 And in the armed forces a “standard” is an ensign or flag.

-In French “le standard” is both a telephone exchange and a benchmark.
+In French, however, “le standard” is both a telephone exchange and a benchmark.

 A standard accent is a neutral (a euphemism for socially prestigious) accent.

 Standard accessories are those which are included in the price, not as optional extras, which would be “de serie” in Spanish.
 And colloqial British “bog-standard” is merely average, no frills.